 - I doubled up on the carrots and mushrooms, a move all of my taste testers appreciated.

-- I removed ingredients that, while tasty, were not essential to creating a successful, traditional dish I would proudly serve to any of the wonderful Burgundy wine makers we met.
+- I removed ingredients that were not essential to creating a successful, traditional dish I would proudly serve to any of the wonderful Burgundy wine makers we met.

 - Like a slow cooker beef Bourguignon, this recipe takes time, but the steps are straightforward.